A Philosophical Debate With Tangible Rewards

 Armor value: 10 is modest—this isn’t tank armor meant to absorb punishment.
 It’s light protective gear that complements evasion-focused gameplay.

-Evasion chance: +15% is significant.
-This is probability-based damage avoidance—roughly one in seven attacks will miss you entirely due to this bonus.
+Evasion chance: +15% is significant probability-based damage avoidance—roughly one in seven attacks will miss you entirely.
 Stacks with other evasion sources.

-Damage resistance: +5% universal damage reduction.
-Applies to all damage types, making you slightly tankier against everything.
+Damage resistance: +5% universal damage reduction applies to all damage types, making you slightly tankier across the board.

 Combat sprint speed: +25% is the standout stat.
 Faster movement in combat dramatically improves positioning, kiting, and escape capabilities.